syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/Getting-Started.md

 This mask expression allows only numeric inputs in the places of 0.
 Refer to this [link](MaskType) to know more about the Mask characters and Mask Types available in SfMaskedEdit control.
-Run the project and check if you get the following output to make sure that you have configured your project properly to add ‘SfMaskedEdit’.
+Run the project and check if you get the following output to make sure that you have configured your project properly to add `SfMaskedEdit`.

 ![](SfMaskedEditImages/maskinginput.png)